codrlabs/corspat/INSTALL.md

 ## Database Setup

-1. Create tables using the `app/sql/create_tables.sql` script.
+Create tables using the `app/sql/create_tables.sql` script using your preferred DBMS software.